Hi, thanks for stopping by!

 picture from shopletblog.com

-If you have a favourite shirt which is a bit tight try to wear it above a cami with those “dangerous” buttons unbuttoned (the pink shirt on the picture).
+If you have a favourite shirt which is a bit tight try to wear it over a camisole with those buttons unbuttoned.

 Remember that pleats, ruffles, gathers, flaps or pleated pockets can add volume or bulk.
 If they are a part of your style – keep the fabric soft.

 - Avoid thin, clingy, almost see through garments that show every little bulk even on a model’s figure.

 - Avoid geometric patterns as will not lie straight over your curves and may give a strange optical illusion.

 Example of how stripes can add volume on a completely flat surface:

 To be honest, I think that this approach to dressing is quite dated..
 I described what I do instead in this post:

 – How to determine your body shape and proportions.